-HEENEY MARINA BOAT LAUNCH OPEN 7-7 EVERY DAY
+HEENEY MARINA BOAT LAUNCH WILL OPEN.

 REMEMBER, ALL MOTORIZED BOATS NEED TO BE INSPECTED BEFORE LAUNCHING.